secretstartups/handbook/blog/unfiltered/index.html.md

 ### Review

 As a final step, you might want to do a quick search of our blog to see if there are related posts you could include links to in your post.
 Cross-linking helps the reader and helps SEO, meaning more people will see what you've written.

+Please check [the review app for the blog post](/handbook/marketing/blog/#previewing-your-blog-post) to ensure there are no formatting problems (e.g. links not working, images not rendering).

 When you are completely finished, assign your MR to another team member for review.
-Ideally they should be someone familiar with the topic you are writing about, so that they can fact check as well as catch typos or grammatical errors.
-They might find this [editorial review checklist](/handbook/marketing/growth-marketing/content/editorial-team/#editorial-review-checklist) helpful.
+This does not have to be a member of the Editorial or Content teams.
+In most cases you would assign someone from your own team or group to review.
+Ideally your reviewer should be someone familiar with the topic you are writing about, so that they can fact check as well as catch typos or grammatical errors.

+#### If you are asked to review an Unfiltered post

+- You might find this [editorial review checklist](/handbook/marketing/growth-marketing/content/editorial-team/#editorial-review-checklist) helpful
-- _Please ensure the `unfiltered` category has been entered in the post frontmatter._
+- Please ensure the `unfiltered` category has been entered in the post frontmatter

-- _Please ensure the post is not set to be [featured](/handbook/marketing/blog/#featured): Remove the line `featured: yes` from the frontmatter if necessary._
+- Remove the line `featured: yes` from the frontmatter if present
+- Please check [the review app for the blog post](/handbook/marketing/blog/#previewing-your-blog-post) to ensure there are no formatting problems (e.g. links not working, images not rendering)

 ### Merging

 Your reviewer may be able to merge your post, but if they don't have maintainer access for the www-gitlab-com project you may need to assign the MR to someone else on your team to merge.
+You don't need to assign someone from the Editorial team to merge.

 ### Featured posts